 Now you know, you can’t un-see it

 Everywhere you go, you’ll start to notice the decoy effect in action.
-You’ll also notice how effective this strategy is… even when you’re aware of it.
-That’s because it isn’t about tricking customers, it is about highlighting the value of the options on offer.
+You’ll also notice how effective this strategy is… even when you are aware of it.
+As I explain to my business coaching clients, that’s because it isn’t about tricking customers, it is about highlighting the value of the options on offer.
 And, whatever else is true, sales should always be about helping your customers to find the solution that best suits their needs.